AI Governance for EU AI Act Compliance

 EU AI Act Requirements

-The EU AI Act obligations that apply to legal AI today.
+The AI Act rules that apply to legal AI.

 EU AI Act (Regulation 2024/1689)